Braille Hybrid Adaptive Test

 In cases for which there is more than one visually impaired student in a school who will benefit from the pre-embossed graphics, those graphics may be securely stored and provided in support of additional students’ tests at different times (i.e., students may not share the same pre-embossed graphic at the same time).
 When pre-embossed graphics are used by more than one student, a test administrator must review the materials to ensure that no markings or information are transcribed onto the sheets in a manner that would compromise the validity of results.
 After the school has completed testing for students who benefit from having access to the pre-embossed graphics, the pre-embossed graphics must be securely destroyed.

 The braille HAT may be set for students with an active individualized education program that indicates the student’s need for a braille accommodation.
-The braille accommodation test setting must be selected for the student within the Test Operations Management System.
+The braille accommodation and permissive test setting must be selected for the student within the Test Operations Management System.
 The LEA CAASPP coordinator must contact the California Technical Assistance Center at 800-955-2954 to order the pre-embossed graphic supplement prior to administering the test.
 The test administrator must select the braille HAT option instead of the braille option on the day the test is administered.

 The Directions for Administration of the Smarter Balanced Online Summative Assessments for English Language Arts/Literacy and Math and California Science Test and the Accessibility Guide for CAASPP Online Testing are resources that provide more information about the administration of the braille HAT.
 These resources can be found on the CAASPP Manuals and Instructions web page.